eoinpinaqui/Github-Visualiser/README.md

 6. [Examples](#examples)

 ## Prerequisites
-To run this project, you will need the following installed:
+To run this project, you will need the following:
 - Docker
+- A GitHub Personal Access Token

 ## Running the Project
 Navigate to the `github-visualiser` folder.
 In the `Dockerfile`, add your Github Personal Access to the third line, where it says: